Louis Armstrong discography: Discography

-Singles
+78 and 45 rpm

 Original albums

-These LPs and EPs were released during Armstrong's lifetime and contained original studio and/or live recordings.
+These LPs and EPs, studio and/or live recordings, were released during Armstrong's lifetime.
 The year and label information is for the first vinyl release, unless otherwise noted.
-Additional information such as number of tracks is given only when necessary to distinguish between different releases under the same title.
-In most cases, the number of CD releases listed is limited, with preference given to the label that originally released the album.
+Additional information, number of tracks, is given only when necessary to distinguish between different releases under the same title.
+In most cases, the number of CD releases is limited, with preference given to the label that originally released the album.

-Posthumous releases

-These LPs and CDs were released after Armstrong's 1971 death.